BALI LOGISTICS AND TRAVEL INFORMATION

 • Light/thin Rain jacket

-• Comfortable hiking shoes and casual day shoes (we will have the opportunity to hike Mt Batur!)
+• Hiking shoes, flip flops and casual day shoes (we will have the opportunity to hike Mt Batur!)

 • 1-2 bathing suits

-• 1 day pack and money holder (a small backpack you can carry with you on our treks)
+• 1 day pack (a small backpack you can carry with you on our treks)

-• Power plug adapter, Bali uses a standard 2 pin adapter (I also like these universal ones)
+• Power plug adapter, Bali uses a standard 2 pin adapter (we also like these universal ones)

 • Headphones, phone charger